Empowering Students

 Solving Important Issues

-In Year 1 at the Institute, high school sophomores work as a team to investigate an issue in their school or community.
+In Year 1 at the Institute, high school sophomores learn how to use their voice to make change.
+They...

 SESSION